toddcf/code-snippets/css/typography.md

 Each webpage should have only one H1 element, meaning only one main heading.

+## Spacing

+### Characters per Line

+45 to 90 characters per line is ideal.

+- Exception: Can be more narrow if you're using columns with text.
+- Too wide makes it hard on our eyes to travel such a long distance from the end of one line to the beginning of the next line while reading.

+### Letter Spacing

+`letter-spacing: 1px;`

+This, for example, will spread out the space between each individual letter just a bit.

+### Word Spacing

+`word-spacing: 4px;`

+This, for example, will spread out the space between each word (but not each individual letter).

-## Line Height
+### Line Height

 Line height is the vertical distance between lines of text.

-1. Use line height between 120% and 150%.
+Use line height between 120% and 150%.

 `line-height: 145%;`

-## Characters per Line

-1. 45 to 90 characters per line is ideal.
-  - Exception: Can be more narrow if you're using columns with text.
-  - Too wide makes it hard on our eyes to travel such a long distance from the end of one line to the beginning of the next line while reading.

 ## Fonts